€2,000 MortgageSaver Bonus Interest (less DIRT) for First Time Buyers

 You can save between €200 and €2,500 monthly in the MortgageSaver account.
 You must draw down your mortgage within 30 months of account opening.
-The bonus will be paid after your mortgage is drawn down.
-The Bonus is subject to Dirt.
-Not available with any other offer.
+The Bonus Interest will be paid after your mortgage is drawn down.
+The Bonus Interest is subject to DIRT.
+Terms and conditions apply.
 Click here for full details.

 Planning to Borrow?

 There are a number of factors that can influence the amount you can borrow for a mortgage, such as:

 - Your history of regular savings and/or rent payments

 - Your financial track record and other financial commitments

 - And the cost or type of property you would like to buy

 Here are some key things to consider when preparing to take on a mortgage